 So what can we expect in 2019 and what will be the preeminent office design trends to expect?
 Well, here’s what the K2 Space team think.

 The world of office design has undoubtedly shifted from a traditional focus on functionality and maximising headcounts to becoming an increasingly staff centric exercise, with the workplace experience now a commonly used phrase within the design vernacular.

-The notion of workplace experience stems from the desire to create a workplace where staff feel happy, can work productively and where they feel valued with the challenge for office designers been how to translate these aims into the physical aesthetic and flow.
+The notion of workplace experience stems from the desire to create a workplace where staff feel happy, can work productively and where they feel valued with the challenge for office designers is how to translate these aims into the physical aesthetic and flow.
 This experience is influenced by a wide range of factors from the quality of tea, coffee and snack on offer to the ability to store bikes and quality of showering facilities but increasingly, progressive companies are becoming more proactive when it comes to defining the workplace experience from the perspective of staff and clients.

+The workplace experience is centred around how staff interact with the space.
 What this means for office designers is that there is now a great deal more time spent in defining the detail whilst also engaging with staff on a more frequent basis to define their needs and wants from the workplace, and as such the process of creating or improving any workplace become far more holistic.
 This can mean hereto now items/events considered unusual in the workplace like yoga studios, massage rooms, games areas and even spaces to play music are now been introduced as elements that can positively impact the overall workplace experience.